niruvk/FinEntity-Extension/README.md

-# 🧠 FinEntity-Extension: Benchmarking Entity-Level Sentiment for Financial Texts
+# 🧠 An Extension of FinEntity: Benchmarking Entity-Level Sentiment for Financial Texts

 **An Extension of FinEntity: Enhanced Entity-Level Sentiment Classification and Commodity Case Study**
 By Niranjan Vijaya Krishnan, Lily Weaver, Chaeyoung Lee